Chasmac has traveled extensively and taken photos along the way. The pictures in this article are his own.

-In silhouette photography, the aim is to take photos that render the subject as a dark, featureless silhouette against a bright background.
+The aim of silhouette photography is to take photos that render the subject as a dark, featureless silhouette against a bright background.
 Silhouette photography is all about shapely outlines.
 The detail is absent from the main subject because it has been deliberately kept too dark for any detail to register in the final photo.
-This focuses the viewer's gaze on the shape of the outline.
-The effect can be quite dramatic and atmospheric.
+This focuses the viewer's gaze on the shape of the outline, creating an effect that can be dramatic and atmospheric.

 Taking silhouette photos is easy with just about any camera, and the following photos are simple examples of silhouetted subjects taken with basic camera equipment.